- CHN 3022, 5 credits

 - Faculty Coordinator: Zhen Zou

-- Sponsoring U of M Department: Asian Languages and Literatures
+- Sponsoring U of M Department: Asian and Middle Eastern Studies

 - Fulfills U of M Requirement(s): Meets U of M degree credit requirements, such as departmental major, minor, or elective requirements.